The Basics of Up-Selling Menu Items

 Bad Example: “Do you want some dessert.”

 Offer dessert before the customer has a chance to think about it.
 Describe it, make the customer want it.
-Make it sexy and tempting.
+Make it tempting.
 Suggest a table split one or two desserts, rather than trying to sell a separate dessert to each guest.
 And offer to follow up dessert with a hot cup of coffee, perhaps a specialty coffee such as cappuccino or espresso.
 Or maybe a nice after dinner drink, like port or cordial.
 A good server can tack on extra ten dollars or more per person, just by up-selling dessert and drinks, not only increasing the restaurant’s profits but her tip as well.

 Up-selling should be part of your employee training.
 All servers should know the basics of up-selling, from offering top-shelf liquor to knowing how to give a mouthwatering description of menu items.
-Up-selling not only increases restaurant sales, it makes for bigger tips for servers and it shows customers that your staff is knowledgeable as well as friendly.
+Up-selling not only increases restaurant sales, but it also makes for bigger tips for servers and it shows customers that your staff is knowledgeable as well as friendly.